willamowius/callgen323/ReadMe.txt

 HOW TO COMPILE
 ==============
   In Win32 platform
-  - Follow the instructions on how to build openh323/voxilla.
+  - Follow the instructions on how to build H323Plus.
-  - When opening the workspace, you'll be prompted for the location of OpenH323.dsp.
-Give the location of your OpenH323.dsp.
-  - When changing active build configuration, make sure you specify the correct OpenH323 library directory in Tools/Options.
+  - When changing active build configuration, make sure you specify the correct H323Plus library directory in Tools/Options.
   - You are on your own now.

   In Linux platform: